SharePoint/sp-dev-docs/docs/general-development/work-with-social-feeds-in-sharepoint.md

-SharePoint Server 2013 does not provide an API to customize the layout or rendering of microblog posts directly.
-SharePoint Server 2013 only provides the data and allows cross-platform and cross-device client applications to define layouts that are appropriate for their form factors and needs.
-In SharePoint 2013 development, you can use JavaScript overrides in client-side rendering, as described in  [Customize a list view in SharePoint Add-ins using client-side rendering](http://msdn.microsoft.com/library/8d5cabb2-70d0-46a0-bfe0-9e21f8d67d86%28Office.15%29.aspx).
+SharePoint does not provide an API to customize the layout or rendering of microblog posts directly.
+SharePoint only provides the data and allows cross-platform and cross-device client applications to define layouts that are appropriate for their form factors and needs.
+In SharePoint development, you can use JavaScript overrides in client-side rendering, as described in  [Customize a list view in SharePoint Add-ins using client-side rendering](http://msdn.microsoft.com/library/8d5cabb2-70d0-46a0-bfe0-9e21f8d67d86%28Office.15%29.aspx).